Willie169/Android-Non-Root/README.md

 ---

-## OpenSSH, SCP, SFTP, and Material Files: Secure Remote Access
+## OpenSSH: Secure Remote Access with SSH, SCP, and SFTP

-### Introduction of SSH and OpenSSH
+### Introduction of SSH (Secure Shell) and OpenSSH

 * SSH provides a secure way for accessing remote hosts and replaces tools such as telnet, rlogin, rsh, ftp.
-* OpenSSH (also known as OpenBSD Secure Shell) is a suite of secure networking utilities based on the Secure Shell (SSH) protocol, which provides a secure channel over an unsecured network in a client–server architecture.
+* OpenSSH, also known as OpenBSD Secure Shell, is a suite of secure networking utilities based on the Secure Shell (SSH) protocol, which provides a secure channel over an unsecured network in a client–server architecture.
 * Default SSH port in Termux is `8022`.
 * Default SSH port in Linux is usually `22`.

 ### OpenSSH Server

 #### Install in Debian Derivatives

 ```
 sudo apt install openssh-server
 ```

 #### Install in Termux

 ```
 pkg install openssh
 ```

 #### Edit Configuration

 ```
 sudo nano /etc/ssh/sshd_config
 ```